longevityframework/longevity/manual/repo/retrieve.md

 ```

 Once you get back your `PState`, you can of course use it to examine
-the persistent itself with `PState.get`.
+the persistent object itself with `PState.get`.
 You can modify it with
 `PState.map`, and you can pass the state on to
 [`Repo.update`](repo-update.html) or
 [`Repo.delete`](repo-delete.html).